kiritoo9/kiraform-service/README.md

 # Install dependencies
 go mod tidy

+# Set local environment in your local machine
+export MIGRATION=true # to run migration
+export SEEDER=true # to run seeder

+export ENV=development # to run app as development (it also decided to choose .env.development file as environment) export ENV=production # to run app as production (same)

 # Set up environment variables (see .env.example)
+# you can create .env.development or .env.production file
+# otherwise it won't be read at all

 # Run the application
 go run src/entry/main.go